42. Discernment With God’s Words Never Fails

 After that, I read a passage of God’s words exposing people’s corrupt dispositions.
 Through this I gained some more discernment of the disposition hidden behind Harlow’s words.
 God’s words say: “Deceitfulness can usually be seen on the outside: Someone beats around the bush or uses flowery language, and no one can read what they are thinking.
 That is deceitfulness.
 What is the primary characteristic of wickedness?
 It’s that their words sound especially pleasing, and everything seems right on the surface.
 There doesn’t appear to be any problem, and things look pretty good from every angle.
 When they do something, you don’t see them using any particular means, and outwardly, there is no sign of weak points or flaws, yet they achieve their goal.
 They do things in an extremely secretive manner.
 This is how antichrists mislead people.
 People and matters like these are the most difficult to discern.
 Some people often say the right things, use good-sounding excuses, and employ certain doctrines, sayings, or actions that conform to human affection to pull the wool over people’s eyes.
 They feign one thing while doing another in order to achieve their ulterior purpose.
 This is wickedness, but most people consider these behaviors to be deceitful.
 People have a relatively limited understanding and dissection of wickedness.
 Actually, wickedness is more difficult to discern than deceitfulness because it is more secretive, and its methods and actions are more sophisticated(The Word, Vol. 4.
 Exposing Antichrists.
 Item Five: They Mislead, Draw In, Threaten, and Control People).
 God’s words expose that those with evil dispositions would say some things that sound nice and right, that sound agreeable, but hidden behind those things are ulterior motives that cannot be easily discerned.
 I couldn’t help but think of Harlow’s behavior.
 She usually liked to talk with people about her state so that they saw she was very focused on life entry, and that she sought and pursued the truth.
 But in reality, she was intentionally creating this pseudo-spiritual appearance to deceive others into being well-disposed to her and thinking highly of her.
 She acted like she was talking about her state, but she was actually grumbling, seeking to be comforted, venting her dissatisfaction, and playing for sympathy.
 She even took up the time of people doing their duty.
 But at that time I couldn’t see through her motives or discern what sort of person she really was.
 I just always fellowshipped with her kindly, helping and supporting her.
 I helped her enthusiastically whenever I saw her struggling in life, and I considered her first for anything beneficial.
 Now I finally saw from the exposure of God’s words that she had an evil nature, that she was misleading in both word and deed, and that she was hoodwinking and deceiving everyone.

 I reflected on myself after that.
 I’d interacted with Harlow for nearly a year and usually had some awareness of her general issues.
 So why hadn’t I gained any discernment over her until now?
 Reflecting on it, I realized that I hadn’t been looking at people and events through the lens of God’s words.
 Rather, I’d been looking at people’s appearances through my own notions and imaginings.
 I’d viewed her superficially opening up and wanting to share her state with others as her loving and seeking the truth.
 I hadn’t looked at her motives in things, or what was actually achieved.
 I also hadn’t looked at the consistent methods and approaches she took in word and deed, and hadn’t discerned things through God’s words.
 That’s why I couldn’t see through her essence or gain discernment over her and even treated her like a sister, always making allowances for her, helping and supporting her with love.
 I was so foolish!
 Through this experience, I understood that discerning whether a person loves and pursues the truth isn’t about how much they like to seek out people in fellowship or how well they talk about self-knowledge.
 Rather, it’s about whether they can seek the truth and practice God’s words when facing things, and if they have real entry and change later.
 I also realized how important it is to discern a person’s essence based on God’s words.
 You’ll be misled if you can’t discern all kinds of people.
-You’ll love people blindly, and help and support the wrong people as brothers and sisters.
+You’ll love people blindly, and help and support those who are not right people as brothers and sisters.
 This will ultimately disrupt and disturb the church’s work.
 Only seeing people and things through God’s words is accurate—this is the only way to discern all kinds of people, and the only way to know how to properly treat people and interact with others.
 Thank God!

 Previous: 41.
 Being Reassigned Revealed Me